-- 178 Pursuant to Sections 42.1 and 42.5 of UR-2000/30, the both convicted person Benjamin Sarmento and Romeiro Tilman shall be immediately imprisoned and shall spend the duration of the penalty in East Timor. - 179 The sentence shall be executed immediately, providing this disposition as a warrant of arrest. - 180 This decision is provided in one copy to the Defendants and their legal representative, Public Prosecutor and to the prison manager. - 181 The Parties have the right to file a Notice of Appeal within the coming 10 days and a written appeal statement within the following 30 days (Sect.
-40.2 and 40.3 UR-2000/30).
+Pursuant to Sections 42.1 and 42.5 of UR-2000/30, the convicted person João Sarmento shall be immediately imprisoned and shall spend the duration of the penalty in East Timor.

+The sentence shall be executed immediately, providing this disposition as a warrant of arrest.

+This decision is provided in one copy to the Defendant and his legal representative, the Public Prosecutor and to the Director of prison.

-This Judgment was rendered and delivered on the 16th July 2003 in the District Court of Dili by
+This Judgment was rendered and delivered on the 12th August 2003 in the District Court of Dili by: